rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 - within the main view, double click on row for estimate and execute
 - within the Tasks view ( Add tasks),  copy and paste tasks by shortcuts `⌘C` and  `⌘V` and Edit menu

-Swift 5.9, Xcode 15 and macOS Sonoma (macOS 14) are all in beta.
-In Swift 5.9, the new `Observable` macro replaces the `@StateObject` propertywrapper.
-This is a kind of *breaking* change, but the release of RsyncUI when Sonoma is public, will be with the @StateObject propertywrapper to ensure RsyncUI is supported from macOS 12 and later.
-One branch is converted to the new macro and kept in sync with released code.

 ## MacOS 12 Monterey